kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

             - r5ad.2xlarge
 ```

-## Use Static Instance List
-The set of the latest supported EC2 instance types will be fetched by the CA at run time.
-You can find all the available instance types in the CA logs.
-If your network access is restricted such that fetching this set is infeasible, you can specify the command-line flag `--aws-use-static-instance-list=true` to switch the CA back to its original use of a statically defined set.

-To refresh static list, please run `go run ec2_instance_types/gen.go` under `cluster-autoscaler/cloudprovider/aws/` and update `staticListLastUpdateTime` in `aws_util.go`

 ### Example usage:

 * Create a [Launch Template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscaling-autoscalinggroup-launchtemplate.html) (LT) with an instance type, for example, r5.2xlarge.
 Consider this the 'base' instance type.
 Do not define any spot purchase options here.